Somatochlora brevicincta: Food habits

 Quebec Emeralds are predators as both nymphs and adults.
 The nymphs prey on other insect larvae, but also can feed on tadpoles and small fish.
 Adults are indiscriminate feeders of flying insects such as mosquitoes, midges, and smaller dragonflies.

-Predation

-The identity of known predators of the Quebec Emerald are unknown.

 Conservation status

 NatureServe classifies S. brevicincta as Vulnerable (S3) in British Columbia and Minnesota; Imperiled (S2) in Ontario, Maine, New Brunswick, and Newfoundland; Apparently Secured (S4) in Quebec; and Critically Imperiled (S1) in Nova Scotia.
 These rankings are based on existing information and expertise on a province/state-wide level, accounting for the number of occurrences, distribution, population size, abundance trends, and threats posed to the Quebec Emerald.
 To find out more about the definitions of the rankings, you can visit the NatureServe Explorer website.
 In the Species At Risk Assessment of 2005 conducted by the Canadian government, S. brevicincta underwent a status modification from "Sensitive" to "Undetermined" due to procedural changes.

 As of February 27, 2022, the Maine Department of Inland Fisheries and Wildlife has designated S. brevicincta as a species of special concern.
 In Minnesota, the populations are entirely reliant on patterned peatlands, which is quite rare in the state.
 Renewed interest in peat mining has put the species in a precarious position, as alteration of the habitat's hydrology is extremely disruptive, and protection of such conditions needs to be maintained.